 GRADUATION EDITION OF LOCAL NEWSPAPER: The Anamosa Journal will run a special graduation edition which includes our senior class in May.
 Those papers are for sale in the district at Holly's Town Supermarket in Wyoming and TLZ and Coon's Corner in OJ.
 Forms are due back to the office by April 9

 FINE ARTS & ACADEMIC AWARDS CEREMONY -TBA at the high school - we will honor those who have received scholarships and other academic awards as well as Fine Arts Awards (band, vocal, speech).
 This is a new event this year, our hope is to reduce the amount of time that graduation takes and to do a better job of honoring the students who excel in these areas.

-LAPTOP RETURN will be TBD.
+LAPTOP RETURN TBD.
 Mr. Greenfield is here in the mornings, try to get them to him if possible.
 If not, return to the principal on one of these dates.
 Be sure you have laptop, charger, bag - you will be financially responsible for any breakage or missing items.
-Those would need paid by Friday at 9AM to participate in graduation ceremony.
+Those would need paid by Tuesday, May 18th at 3:30pm to participate in graduation ceremony.

 SENIOR CHECK OUT DAY - Tuesday, May 18 - get your checkout sheet filled out by all staff listed and returned to the office.
 Also your guidance information sheet must be 100% filled out as this is information we are required to submit to the Iowa Department of Education.
 All bills must be paid before checkout complete.
 Thanks!